FusionAuth/fusionauth-site/site/_posts/2021-04-23-announcing-fusionauth-1-26.md

 ## An API to manage API keys

 In true Inception style, there is now an API to manage FusionAuth API keys.
 This was a community request last year.
 You can create, copy, update, and delete API keys.
-These keys are indistinguishable from API keys created in the user interface.
+When used, these keys are nearly indistinguishable from API keys created in the FusionAuth administrative user interface.
+To prevent unplanned privilege escalation, keys with the API key permission must be created in the admin UI; other than that, API generated keys can be used for any purpose.

-They can be restricted in a number of ways:
+These API keys can be restricted in a number of ways:

 * By tenant
 * By endpoint
 * By permission on an endpoint

-This feature allows interesting automation.
-For example, you can now generate API keys with very specific permissions, distribute and use them as needed, and then destroy them.
+You can now automate every aspect of FusionAuth.
+For example, you can now generate API keys with very specific permissions, distribute them as needed, and then destroy them after use.

 ## Other enhancements

 Some of the other enhancements included in this release are:

 * Support for FusionAuth acting as an SP for IdP initiated SAMLv2 SSO (this is a premium feature).
-* An extension to the user registration forms to allow for a user profile self service page (this is a premium feature).
+* User profile self service, which lets users to update profile data, MFA options, and passwords on their own (this is a premium feature).
 * A Prometheus endpoint for monitoring.
 * Support for licensing in air-gapped deployments.
 * The login success and failure webhook events now include the IP address.